 Risk Factors

 Dyshidrotic eczema is most common in women between the ages of 20 and 40.
 It is common in people who already have another form of eczema.
 Nickel, stress, hay fever, hot and humid weather, and sweaty palms are all triggers.
-Dyshidrotic eczema also seems to be genetic, as it tends to run in families.
+Dyshidrotic eczema often runs in families.

 Nummular eczema